Overnight French Toast Casserole with Pecan Streusel

 You might also like

-This high protein cottage cheese bowl recipe features a jammy egg, chili crisp, and fresh herbs.
-A savory cottage cheese bowl that takes just 5 minutes for 35g of protein.
+This 5-minute cottage cheese bowl recipe features a jammy egg, crunchy cucumber, and spicy chili crisp for a high protein cottage cheese bowl with 35g of protein.

-Fuel your morning with this 40g high protein breakfast bowl.
-Featuring creamy cottage cheese, soft scrambled eggs, smoked turkey, and avocado for a healthy start.
+Build a better morning with this high protein breakfast bowl.
+Loaded with 40g of protein from cottage cheese, turkey, and eggs, it is the ultimate healthy start.